BigBen-7/BigBen-7/README.md

 - 👋 Hi, I’m @BigBen-7
 - 👀 I’m interested in Web development and UI/UX
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript Frameworks
 - 💞️ I’m looking to collaborate on learning js
 - 📫 How to reach me benardsimon7@gmail.com